jil258/CSE151A-Project/Conclusion section.md

 4: Answer the questions: Where does your model fit in the fitting graph? and What are the next models you are thinking of and why?
-   Next model, we can try the XGboost and the DNN.
+   By looking at the difference between the actual and predicted y, we can conclude that our model is on the right track.
+Next model, we can try the XGboost and the DNN to make it even better.

 6. Conclusion section: What is the conclusion of your 1st model?
 What can be done to possibly improve it?
    Our first model is the linear regression with five features.
 The features includes:{}.